 4. Commitment and Passion

-If you want your team to give their 100%, then you will have to show that you are committed and passionate about the goal.
+Your teams look up to you and if you want them to give them their all, you will have to be passionate about it too.
 When your teammates see you getting your hands dirty, they will also give their best shot.
-It will also help you to gain respect of your subordinates and infuse new energy in your team members, which helps them to perform better.
+It will also help you to gain the respect of your subordinates and infuse new energy in your team members, which helps them to perform better.
 If they feel that you are not fully committed or lacks passion, then it would be an uphill task for the leader to motivate your followers to achieve the goal.